caltechlibrary/cold/report_design_choices.md

 - if the report executes successfully the request record should be updated wiht the status of "available" and the link
 - if there are email(s) associated with the request a message needs to be sent out with the report name, final status and link if available or error message if not

+Reports are programs or scripts (e.g. Bash, Python) that write their results to standard output, the runner reads that and takes care of saving the results and contacting the email addresses.

+I've prototyped the report runner in TypeScript but am not happy with it.
+I am deciding if I should write this in Go or give Python a try.

 I'm thinking reports could be simple script written in any langauge that write their output to standard out.
 The runner should be responsible for taking that output and writing it to an appropriate place (e.g. Google Drive).